Stuycs-K/final-project-8-cheny-dongr/WORKLOG.md

 projectile damaging zombie, projectile disappear after use, got conversion of zombie position to plant grid
 ### May 26
 projectile aligned with zombie, fixed zombie not dying error, zombie eating animation at the right grid
+### May 27
+small details: plants only shoot when there is zombie, zombie killing plant, a little bit smoother frames when lots of zombie

 ## Rui Dong